cj1128/handmade-hero/README.md

 - Define `BEGIN_TIMED_BLOCK` and `END_TIMED_BLOCK` macros to track performance
 - Define `debug_cycle_counter` struct to store counters
 - Define `HandleDebugCounters` to display counters

+### Day 114: Preparing a Function for Optimization

+- Copy `DrawRectangleSlowly` to `DrawRectangleHopefullyQuickly`
+- Flatten `DrawRectangleHopefullyQuickly`
+- Think about the question: What is our "wide" strategy?